 Some of us may have hated summer camp (I hated it so much that I feigned a cold to skip it!), but perhaps there are things to be grateful about it, such as opportunity to bond with friends, a day of fun and games, a day away from normal studies, etc. Remember, the glass is always full–just how we look at it. ♥ (Image)

-(A relevant read: How To Be Happy: 10 Timeless Principles for Lasting Happiness)
+(A relevant read: 10 Timeless Principles to be Happy)

 Are you grateful for your health?
 This person is in treatment for cancer and she is thankful for her treatment.
 Most of us have good health yet we aren’t even thankful for that.
 Isn’t it time to give thanks for what we have vs. focusing on the things we lack?
 (Check out my past interviews with two inspiring cancer survivors and how they overcame their condition with positive attitudes towards life and their treatment: When Adversity Strikes: My Interview with Inspiring Cancer Survivors.)
 (Image)